- Advice to landlords in relation to tenants seeking rent abatement

 Does this mean that a tenant does not have to pay their rent?

 No, the tenant is not released from their obligation to pay rent.
 A failure to pay rent will still constitute a breach of the terms of the lease, and the landlord will have the usual contractual remedies in relation to the same, other than to seek to forfeit.
-It is however our view that insolvency steps would not be viewed favourably by the courts given the current climate.

 What do I do if the tenant writes to me to request a period of rent suspension?